Alumina and aluminium processing creates a range of waste products, the most significant being

 Minimising waste through innovative processes and alternative uses for waste products are priorities that will reduce AWAC’s environmental footprint.
 In 2016 AWAC commissioned at its Kwinana alumina refinery in Western Australia, a residue filtration processes that uses very large filters to extract water from bauxite residue.
 The water obtained via the process is recycled back into the refinery process.
 Application of this technology has deferred the need to construct another 30-hectare residue storage area for at least 20 years compared to every five years previously.
 This technology reduces freshwater use by 1.2 gigalitres per annum and importantly, contributes to directly reducing the footprint of the residue storage areas.

-In reducing the overall footprint, three long-term strategic targets for bauxite residue have been established:
+In reducing the overall footprint, three long-term strategic targets for bauxite residue had been established:

 - a 15% reduction in bauxite residue land requirements per tonne of alumina produced by 2020; 30% by 2030 from a 2005 baseline,